TedHusted/awake/awake.md/awake.md

 “Hmm.
 I don’t know about the chair,” says Callahan, “It’s more likely that the contraption slipped on some wet tile.
 It’s the airbag failing to deploy that bothers me.
 A body flying through the windshield is not a good visual.
 Was Geller in the habit of not wearing a safety harness?”

-Park says, “His sibling said that Brent engaged the harness as soon as the beeping started, if not sooner, like anyone else, lieutenant.”
+Park says, “His sibling said that Brent would engage the harness as soon as the beeping started.
+If not sooner.
+Like anyone else, lieutenant.”

-“So one scenario is that the car decided to lurch forward on its own, disengaged the harness, and disabled the airbag.
+“So one scenario is that the car decided to lurch forward on its own.
+It disengaged the harness and disabled the airbag.
 The other scenario is that Brent unclipped his harness and punched the accelerator.
 But that doesn’t explain why the airbag didn’t deploy.”

-“If the event data recorder wasn’t blank then maybe we would know,“ says Park.
+“If the event data recorder wasn’t blank then we would know,“ says Park.
 “But it’s like the car never recorded anything since the day it rolled off the lot.
 There are a lot of missing pieces.”

 Tate says, “We could still get a court order for the phone’s cloud data.
 It might be able to tell us if Brent tried to brake before the crash, or if he was using his phone when the car accelerated.”